Ivo-Balbaert/The_Way_to_Jai/book/22_Polymorphic procedures.md

 }
 ```

-All procedures that we have encountered until now had a name, they were named procs.
-But in certain cases it can be useful to work with unnamed procs, so-called **anonymous functions** or **lambdas**.

 In line (3) we see that the proc add100 is called with the following expression as 2nd parameter:
 `(x) => x + 100`
 This is a lambda: for each x it works on, it returns x + 100.